gvnq/Documentation/SoteriaGeneralWhitePaper.md

 ## DEFINITION

-Soteria is the code name for the umbrella of protocols that IOCT is built upon.
-Soteria is the foundation of IOCT.
+Soteria is the code name for the umbrella of protocols to build a scalable, privacy-preserving versatile cryptocurency.
 Soteria is not a single computer network protocol or even a set of protocols at that - it is the aggregate of protocols, roadmaps and governance rules that expand to the future - it is a social contract.
 Soteria is built with cryptographic as well as game theoretic mechanisms to strike a balance among different incentives in a dynamic, heterogenous network comprised of autonomous and intelligent agents.

 Nonetheless, Soteria is as much a rigorous computer protocol set as any other such protocol(s).
 Soteria is self-governed by a flavor of its own ELEOS smart contracts.